 Historically, Downtown St. John's has been the centre of civic and commercial activity.
 Today, downtown St. John’s features the finest shopping available with fashionable clothing boutiques for men and women, unique specialty stores, and intricate handmade crafts.
 There are over 550 business in the greater downtown area alone!

 Art galleries, bookstores and music stores featuring the work of local artists are scattered throughout the downtown.

-The Avalon Mall on Kenmount Road offers 140 stores: men’s, women’s, children’s clothing, fast food court, restaurants, lounges, 12 cinemas, Flea Market/Craft Fair on Sunday evenings and more!
+The Avalon Mall on Kenmount Road offers 140 stores: men’s, women’s, and children’s clothing, a food court, 12 screen cinema and more!

 Also called Terrace on the Square, this shopping experience sits only a few blocks from the main campus.